 The beauty of Gazpacho: Fresh ingredients, super healthy and super delicious – plus you can customize to your own taste, make it fancy or just do a quick version and add your own favorite garnishes.
-This is a super easy food processor version.
+This is a super easy food processor version, but for a more elegant look, dice the vegetables by hand and allow them to float, or puree the soup and float a few select, perfectly diced vegetables on top.

 - 1 cucumber, peeled and seeded, coarsely chopped